 1. How accurate is this type 2 diabetes risk calculator?

-Our calculator uses evidence-based risk factors, providing a risk score aligned with models used by NHS public health programmes.
+Our calculator uses evidence based risk factors similar to those in NHS public health screening tools.
 It’s a screening tool, not a diagnosis and only a blood test can confirm your status.

 2. What should I do if I’m at high risk?